Jesus received complete authority from his Father to reign over the Cosmos. Only his kingdom will endure.

-At the height of his power, the absolute monarch of Babylon – Nebuchadnezzar – boasted before heaven and earth, “Is not this Babylon the great and exceptional kingdom that I built by the might of my power and for the glory of my majesty?”
-His presumptuous words received an immediate response from an angelic figure.
+At the height of his power, the absolute monarch of Babylon, Nebuchadnezzar, boasted before heaven and earth, “Is not this Babylon the great and exceptional kingdom that I built by the might of my power and for the glory of my majesty?”
+His boast was not an idle one.
+Babylon was one of the great powers of the ancient world.

 SYNOPSIS – Peter explained what God had accomplished in Jesus to a confused crowd in Jerusalem on the Day of Pentecost – Acts 2:16-36.